Flyga-M/PositionEventsModule/README.md

 3. Using PositionEvents.Area.[BoundingObjectBuilder](https://github.com/Flyga-M/PositionEvents/blob/master/Area/_Builder/BoundingObjectBuilder.cs)
 ```
 // assumes oneBoundingObject, anotherBoundingObject, differentBoundingObject and
-// anotherDifferentBoundingObject to be IBoundingObjects (any of the ones mentioned aboce, including the boolean operations)
+// anotherDifferentBoundingObject to be IBoundingObjects (any of the ones
+// mentioned above, including the boolean operations)
 BoundingObjectBuilder builder = new BoundingObjectBuilder()
     .Add(oneBoundingObject) // base
     .Add(anotherBoundingObject) // Union